Sufficient Explanations in Databases and their Connections to Database Repairs: Preliminaries

 \section{Preliminaries}

-\paragraph{\bf Relational Databases.} A relational database (DB) is a finite set of ground atomic formulas, a.k.a. atoms or tuples, which will be denoted with $t, t_1, ...$. \ A {\em conjunctive query} (CQ) is a formula $\mc{Q}(\bar{x})$ of the form \ $\exists \bar{y}(P_1(\bar{s}_1) \wedge \cdots \wedge P_m(\bar{s}_m))$, with $\bar{x}$ showing the free invariables, i.e. those not in $\bar{y}$.
+\paragraph{\bf Relational Databases.} A relational database (DB) is a finite set of ground atomic formulas, a.k.a. atoms or tuples, which will be denoted with $t, t_1, ...$. \ A {\em conjunctive query} (CQ) is a formula $\mc{Q}(\bar{x})$ of the form \ $\exists \bar{y}(P_1(\bar{s}_1) \wedge \cdots \wedge P_m(\bar{s}_m))$, with $\bar{x}$ showing the free variables, i.e. those not in $\bar{y}$.
 If $\bar{x}$ is empty, the query is {\em Boolean} (a BCQ), i.e. the query is a sentence that is true or false in a DB, denoted by $D \models \mc{Q}$ and $D \not\models \mc{Q}$, respectively. \ If $\mc{Q}$ is a BCQ, the answer $\mc{Q}[D]$ belongs to $\{0,1\}$.
 The {\em size} of a CQ is its number of atoms.
-A CQ is {\em self-join free} (SJF) if it does not contain repeated predicate symbols (the $P_i$s). \ A query $\mc{Q}$ is {\em monotone} if for every two instances $D_1 \subseteq D_2$, \ $\mc{Q}[D_1] \subseteq \mc{Q}[D_2]$; and, for a BCQ, $\mc{Q}[D_1] \leq \mc{Q}[D_2]$.
-That is, the set of answers grows monotonically with the DB. {CQ}s, unions of {CQs}, and Datalog queries are monotone \cite{Abiteboul95}.
+A CQ is {\em self-join-free}, denoted sjf-\!CQ or sjf-\!BCQ, if it does not contain repeated predicate symbols (the $P_i$s). \ A query $\mc{Q}$ is {\em monotone} if for every two instances $D_1 \subseteq D_2$, \ $\mc{Q}[D_1] \subseteq \mc{Q}[D_2]$; and, for a BCQ, $\mc{Q}[D_1] \leq \mc{Q}[D_2]$.
+That is, the set of answers grows monotonically with the DB. {CQ}s, unions of {CQs}, and Datalog queries are monotone.
 We consider only monotone queries (MQs); if Boolean, we write BMQ.